mixu/useradmin/modules/userguide/guide/security.validation.md

 [Validate::alpha]         | Only alpha characters allowed
-[Validate::alpha_dash]    | Only alpha and hyphens allowed [Validate::alpha_numeric] | Only alpha and numbers allowed [Validate::digit]         | Value must be an interger digit [Validate::decimal]       | Value must be a decimal or float value [Validate::numeric]       | Only numeric characters allowed [Validate::range]         | Value must be within a range
+[Validate::alpha_dash]    | Only alpha and hyphens allowed [Validate::alpha_numeric] | Only alpha and numbers allowed [Validate::digit]         | Value must be an integer digit [Validate::decimal]       | Value must be a decimal or float value [Validate::numeric]       | Only numeric characters allowed [Validate::range]         | Value must be within a range